Chapmip/micropython-stm32-iol/README.md

 ﻿# The `iol.py` module

-**Note: This document is currently being created and so is not yet suitable for reference.**
+**Note: This document is currently at its first draft and under review.**

 ## Quick summary